favlh/Train-Terraform/README.md

-This repo contains my terraform config for training with gcp
+This repo contains my terraform config for training with gcp (google cloud providers)